 /from

 addresses in the transfer events.
 If the token is a non-standard ERC20 token, the balance might not be updated until we detect a standard ERC20 transfer event.
 Known issues currently include ERC4626 tokens and rebasing tokens like stETH or $ampleforth.
-We are working on improving the range of balance changes that we detect.to
+We are working on improving the range of balance changes that we detect. - For ERC721 and ERC1155: Inspection of NFT transfer activities via the nft_ethereum_transfers, focusing on the

 /from